hassio-addons/addon-log-viewer/README.md

 You have several options to get them answered:

-- The [Community Hass.io Add-ons Discord chat server][discord] for add-on support and feature requests.
+- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
 - The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.